rustwasm/wasm-bindgen/guide/src/examples/raytrace.md

 culminating in a parallel raytracer demo.
-There's a number of moving pieces to this demo and it's unfortunately not the easiest thing to wrangle, but it's hoped that this'll give you a bit of a taste of what it's like to use threads and wasm with Rust on the web.
+There's a number of moving pieces to this demo and it's unfortunately not the easiest thing to wrangle, but it's hoped that this'll give you a bit of a taste of what it's like to use threads and Wasm with Rust on the web.

 ### Building the demo